ebraminio/c-demos/README.md

-Simple cross platform C++ graphic and OpenGL example
+Simple cross platform graphic and OpenGL examples

 Intended to be usable specially on Windows with Visual Studio, where I need it to use for educating OpenGL and graphic.